markush81/avro-examples/README.md

 ## Custom LogicalType

-:warning: Not working with Avro compiler, since i have no clue how to register custom logicalTypes for compile process
+:warning: Not working with Avro compiler, since i have no clue how to register custom logicalTypes for compile process ([Stackoverflow question](https://stackoverflow.com/questions/50895923/avro-how-to-register-custom-logicaltype-for-specificcompiler)).

 ```json
     {